Drug Related DUI

 We would hope that by now the general public is aware of the dangers of drinking and driving, as well as the ways in which the penalties for the crime could greatly upset one’s life and career.
 However, we may not think about the effect our prescribed medications can have upon our ability to drive coherently.
 The Drug Recognition Expert program is another example of the ways in which PA law enforcement aims to get impaired drivers off the roads.

-If you have been charged with a DUI or DUI-D, call Bucks County DUI lawyer Michael L. Saile, Jr. You have rights; learn what they are.
+If you have been charged with a DUI or DUI-D, call Bucks County DUI lawyer Caterina Saile, Esq.
+You have rights; learn what they are.